 Skip to Content

-Asynchronous Development Of A Gifted Child And Their Unique Needs
+Asynchronous Development Of Gifted Children And Their Unique Needs

 What is asynchronous development

-Asynchronous development occurs when different parts of the human brain do not develop synchronously.
+Asynchronous development occurs when different parts of the gifted brains do not develop synchronously.
 Asynchrony results in the uneven development of different skills.
-Typically, an asynchronous child excels academically and in cognitive abilities ahead of their chronological age, but struggles socially1.
+Typically, an asynchronous child excels academically and in cognitive abilities ahead of their chronological age but struggles socially1.

-Asynchronous development is widely discussed in gifted education, in which this term refers to gifted children who can master certain skills quickly while having difficulty with others.
+Asynchronous development is widely discussed in gifted education, in which this term refers to gifted children who can master specific skills quickly while having difficulty with others.

 What causes asynchronous development